afnw35342/LearnAWS/readme.md

       - only queries are scaled, i.e. reads
       - You can't encrypt a r/o DB if the master is unencrypted
   - Managed service so no root access
+  - snapshots restore to a new instace, not to the original source
 - Types
   - Amazon Aurora
   - MySQL